inevitablesale/coogi-2/replit.md

 Preferred communication style: Simple, everyday language.

+**Business Model Clarification**: This is B2B outreach platform targeting recruiters/recruiting agencies to secure more recruiting contracts, NOT candidate outreach.

 ## System Architecture

 The application follows a modular architecture with clear separation of concerns: